vsay01/WeSplit/README.md

 # WeSplit
-- Calculate how to split the check/number of people + how much tip
+- Calculate how to split the check among number of people (It also include tips)
-- Enter cost of food + tip + how many people = how much each need to pay
+- Enter cost of food; Select tip; Select how many people

 # What to learn
 - Basic UI design